johanberntsson/ozmoo/README.md

 A Z-machine interpreter for the Commodore 64 and similar computers

-Written by Johan Berntsson and Fredrik Ramsberg in 2018-2020
+Written by Johan Berntsson and Fredrik Ramsberg in 2018-2021

 ![Curses running on Ozmoo](https://github.com/johanberntsson/ozmoo/blob/master/screenshots/minizork.png)

 ## Status

+Update 2021-Mar-02: There is now an official port of [Ozmoo for Acorn computers](https://zornslemma.github.io/ozmoo.html).

 Update 2020-Dec-20: Release 5 with new C128 and Plus/4 targets, Beyond Zork mode, preload updates and bug fixes.